onurgitmez/dhondt/README.md

 Simulate an election:

+ Assuming 'data' is your dataframe, 'district' is your district column, 'seats' is your seats column, and 'party1', 'party2' are your party columns.
+ The argument threshold = 0.1 represents the national threshold.
+ The resulting dataframe can optionally be assigned to a variable 'election_results' in the global environment.

 \```r
-# Assuming 'data' is your dataframe, 'district' is your district column,
-# 'seats' is your seats column, and 'party1', 'party2' are your party columns.
-# The argument threshold = 0.1 represents the national threshold.
-# The resulting dataframe can optionally be assigned to a variable 'election_results' in the global environment.
 election_results <- simulate_election(data, "district", "seats", c("party1", "party2"), threshold = 0.1, assign_to_env = TRUE, env_var_name = "election_results")
 \```